-Eventually, she was joined by several young women from the area, and St. Mary's Boarding Academy was founded near the site of the apparitions, located next to the chapel dedicated to Notre Dame de Bon Secours (Our Lady of Good Help).
+Eventually, she was joined by several young women from the area, and St. Mary's Boarding Academy was founded near the site of the apparitions, located next to the chapel dedicated to Notre Dame de Bon Secours (Our Lady of Champion).
 Later, with assistance from the people of the Belgian community, Adele built a school, chapel and convent in 1885 on donated land in the town of Robinsonville.
-It is important to note that later, at the suggestion of Adele, Robinsonville changed its name to Champion, the name of the town in Belgium where Adele had originally planned to join the Ursuline order with her friends.

-Over the years, while Adele and her religious community suffered trials, persecutions and set-backs, they were also the means through which miraculous events and healings were manifest.
-One of the most spectacular of these events occurred in 1871, when the Chapel grounds and buildings were left virtually untouched by the merciless fury and devastation of what has come to be known as the Great Peshtigo Fire.
+It is important to note that later, at the suggestion of Adele, Robinsonville changed its spectacular of these events occurred in 1871, when the Chapel grounds and buildings were left virtually untouched by the merciless fury and devastation of what has come to be known as the Great Peshtigo Fire.
 As the fire approached, local residents, some with animals in tow, gathered in earnest prayer with Adele and her companions, which was answered with a fire-quenching rain in the early hours of October 9, exactly 12 years after the Queen of Heaven appeared to Adele.
 Father Peter Pernin, a local priest at that time, described the grounds where the miraculous event occurred as an "emerald isle in a sea of ashes."